0x2bc/community-repo/community-roadmap/ListingStrategy.md

 # JOY Listing

-In this article, I have outlined the objectives, possible action items, and other importnat information concerning the JOY token listing.
+### About

+This article provides an overview of the listing strategy for the JOY token, provides a list of objectives and action items, and outlines key information that should be considered before listing the token.

-### Problem
+### Background

 It's essential for the community to have the opportunity to exchnage their JOY salaries to fiat and cover their living expenses so that they can stay committed to the development of the project.
 The JOY token is not traded on the open market now though the listing process could potentially take months, so it is important to start as soon as possible.